w3c/wai-tutorials/source/images/decorative.html.erb.md

 ## Image with adjacent text alternative
 {:.ex}

-This picture of “Poppy the guide dog” is already identified by the adjacent caption.
+This picture of a sleeping dog is already identified by the adjacent caption.
 The caption acts as the text alternative and should not be repeated in the `alt` attribute.

 {::nomarkdown}